awsdocs/amazon-pinpoint-user-guide/doc-source/monitoring-view-metrics.md

 # View Amazon Pinpoint Metrics in CloudWatch<a name="monitoring-view-metrics"></a>

-You can monitor metrics for Amazon Pinpoint by using the CloudWatch console or the CloudWatch API\.
-The following procedures show you how to access the metrics using these different options\.
+You can monitor metrics for Amazon Pinpoint by using the Amazon CloudWatch console or the Amazon CloudWatch API\.
+The following procedure shows you how to access the metrics by using the CloudWatch console\.

 **To view metrics using the CloudWatch console**